kaviya-111/kaviya-111/README.md

 - 👋 Hi, I’m @kaviya-111
 - 👀 I’m interested in  semiconductors vlsi .
-- 🌱 I’m currently learning verilog
+- 🌱 I’m currently learning java.
+-
-- 💞️ I’m looking to collaborate on  any industrial intren
+- 💞️ I’m looking to collaborate on  any industrial intren.
 - 📫 How to reach me call me 8610515978
 - 😄 Pronouns: u be u.
 - ⚡ Fun fact: my daddy is so sweet ,he not as sugardaddy.